-What is the deadline to join the Group Action?
+What is a Group Action?

-How much will it cost me to join the Group Action?
+When is the deadline to join the Group Action?

 Will joining the Group Action adversely affect my relationship with Clydesdale or Yorkshire Bank?

-What is the average claim size of these types of claims?
+What will the average claim size be?

-This will depend on a number of factors such as:
+Each individual claim will be different.
+The amount will depend on a number of factors such as:

-- Length or term of the loan
+- The length or term of the loan

 - Whether you paid break costs on the loan

-- The rate of interest that was fixed on the loan
+- The rate of interest that was fixed

-- Whether the business suffered any indirect (consequential) losses
+- Whether the business suffered any indirect (consequential) losses such as bankruptcy

 How much work is involved once I join the Group Action?